 - Wholesale buyers ask different questions than retail customers.
 Your end consumers want to know how your product will delight and benefit them.
 Wholesale buyers want to know how well your products will sell in their shops and eCommerce stores.
 If you like marketing to this audience, wholesale can work well for you.

 - Selling wholesale can expand your market reach.
 If you have a great product, but not a lot of visibility online, wholesaling can increase your reach.
 Your wholesale customers will do much of your marketing for you.

 Wholesaling doesn’t remove all of the marketing burden from you.
 You’ll still want to promote your products on social media and through other channels.
 The buzz you create to get consumers interested will tell other retailers that your product is in demand.
 That will help convince them it’s a good choice for their stores.

-Perhaps you’re already selling your products to wholesale customers.
-Shopify wholesale makes it much easier for you.
+Shopify wholesale makes it much easier for you if you are already selling products to wholesale customers.
 It can be hard to open both wholesale and retail channels online and keep the two separate.
 Most companies that do both need to use a completely separate channel for wholesale sales.
 Shopify wholesale allows you to reach retail and wholesale customers on the same platform.

 When you sell wholesale on Shopify, you can track all your inventory in one place.
 Your wholesale customers can pay you through Shopify.
 You never have to chase after late invoices again.